jyhong836/jyhong.gitlab.io/content/publication/2024_a_conect/index.md

 # Summary.
 An optional shortened abstract.
 summary: We develop a chatbot for early dementia prevention and leverage LLMs to build digital twins to evaluate chatbots.

-tags: ["Healthcare", "Selected", "LLM", "Dementia"]
+tags: ["Healthcare", "Selected", "LLM", "Dementia", "Large Models"]

 # Display this page in the Featured widget?
 featured: true